 Apply on behalf of someone else

-You can apply for an emergency travel document and book an appointment for someone else if they’re a British citizen.
+You can apply for an emergency travel document and book an appointment for someone else if they’re a British citizen or British national (overseas).
 They might have to attend an appointment and they must collect their emergency travel document in person.

 If you apply for a child under 16, they’ll need to attend an appointment.
 Both parents should go with them if possible.
 If neither parent can attend, they’ll need to send a signed consent letter.